wictorChaves/WhatsappApiPython3/README.md

 # WhatsappApiPython3

-Project Python to generate a database with messages of Whatsapp Web using a extension of Google Chrome.
+Project Python to manager a database with messages of Whatsapp Web using a [extension of Google Chrome](https://github.com/wictorChaves/WhatsappApiExtension).

 # Dependencies